TomThorpe/UIScrollSlidingPages/README.md

 * `int initialPageNumber` - Allows you to set a starting page number (zero-based, so first page is 0) for the page displayed (either on the first load, or afrer calling -reloadPages), which means for example you can start with pages to both the left and the right if you start at a page that isn't 0.
 Default is 0.
 * `BOOL pagingEnabled` - Whether the content view "snaps" to each page.
 Default is YES.
 * `BOOL zoomOutAnimationDisabled` - Whether the "zoom out" effect that happens as you scroll from page to page should be disabled.
 Default is NO.
+* `BOOL hideStatusBarWhenScrolling` - Intended for use in iOS7+ and when the UIScrollSlidingPages control is full screen.
+	The new behaviour of iOS7 can result in the status bar overlapping the top of the UIScrollSlidingPages.
+If you set this property to YES, the page dots at the top of the screen will be hidden until the user starts scrolling, at which point the status bar is replaced with the page number dots until the user stops scrolling.
+	If you set this to YES, you also need to add the "UIViewControllerBasedStatusBarAppearance" key as a BOOLEAN in info.plist and set it to NO, the app will throw an exception to alert you of this if you don't.
+	See the example demo project where I have set this to YES for devices running iOS7+ as it looks best in iOS7+.
+If you use this in anything less than iOS7 it won't make sense unless in your view hierarchy you make sure the status bar overlaps the TTScrollSlidingPagesController.
+So unless you do that, it's probably best to enable this property conditionally if the device is iOS7+.
+Default is NO.

 Methods
 ---